GATB/simka/README.md

 ##Simka examples

-Simka examples are organised as follow:
+Simka examples are located in the "example" dir.
+This folder is organised as follow:
 * 1-basic_usage
 	- learn how to use simka by running simple examples
 * 2-hpc_usage